Bpowell5184/ToDoList-309/userstories.md

 14. As a student, I want a to do list that conveniently organizes tasks in a calendar/modular view.
 (Michael)
 ---
 15. As a creative individual, I want to be able to add inspirational quotes to my to-do list tracker, so that I can stay motivated while completing my tasks.
 (Michael)
+---
+16.As a student, I want to be able to categorize my tasks (work, school, etc.) so that I can differentiate the tasks I have to do.
+---
+17. As a student, I want to be able to filter my tasks by completed and pendings so that I can look at pending tasks more easily.
+---
+18. As a student, I want to be able to customize my to-do list so that it feels more personalized to me.
+---
+19. As a student, I want to be able to leave comments or notes on my tasks so that I can leave any information that I may need when I am completing the task.
+---
+20. As a student, I want to be able to set deadlines on tasks so I know by when I need to finish my tasks.